 Payments can be charged on a mandate according to the mandate's frequency.
-Mandates can have the following frequencies, and payments can be taken on the periodic anniversary of the first collection date:
+Mandates can have the following frequencies.
+Note that the frequency definition is on successful payments only (failed payments do not count).

-- Intra-day (INDA): Multiple payments can be taken every day. eMandate only.
+- Intra-day (INDA): Multiple payments can be taken every business day. eMandate only.

-- Daily (DAIL): One payment can be taken every day. eMandate only.
+- Daily (DAIL): One payment can be taken every business day. eMandate only.

-- Weekly (WEEK): One payment can be taken every week. eMandate only.
+- Weekly (WEEK): One payment can be taken every seven days. eMandate only.

-- Monthly (MNTH): One payment can be taken every month.
+- Monthly (MNTH): One payment can be taken every calendar month.
 All mandate variants.

-- Bi-monthly (BIMN): One payment can be taken every two months. eMandate only.
+- Bi-monthly (BIMN): Two payments can be taken every calendar month. eMandate only.

-- Quarterly (QURT): One payment can be taken every three months.
+- Quarterly (QURT): One payment can be taken every three calendar months.
 All mandate variants.

 - Half yearly (MIAN): One payment can be taken every six months.
 All mandate variants.

 - Yearly (YEAR): One payment can be taken every 12 months.
 All mandate variants.

 LotusPay does not impose minimum frequency interval restrictions on merchants scheduling payments on mandates (if not linked to a LotusPay subscription).
 NPCI itself does not impose any such restrictions.
 However, each sponsor bank and destination bank has its own policy on handling payments that fall outside of these intervals.

 For example, suppose a customer has authorised a mandate which has a frequency of 'monthly'.
 Legally, the merchant should only charge this mandate once per month.
 Technically, however, the merchant can submit payment requests more frequently e.g. daily.
 Doing so will generally cause the request to fail (unless it is a resubmitted payment request for an earlier failed payment).
 This is because the customer's bank will see that the payment request is breaching the frequency condition: the merchant is trying to take payments more frequently than the customer has authorised in the mandate.

 Therefore, with ad hoc payments, it is the merchant's responsibility to ensure that they are honouring the frequency condition of the mandate.